 How to Choose the Right Food

 Each dog is different, so there is no real “gold standard” or “go-to” food, unfortunately.
 It’s important to take variables like your dog’s age, breed, and any health issues into consideration.
 Your dog’s vet can help point you in the right direction when you get started.
+Be sure to ask your vet for good vet-recommended food options.

 First, and most importantly, you need to learn how to read pet food labels.
 Just like with us humans, knowing what is going into your dog’s body is super important.
 A good reference to use when decoding pet food labels is the Association of American Feed Control Officials’ website.
 There, you will find definitions for the different ingredients found on dog food labels so that you know exactly what you’re feeding your pet.